Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Appendix

 \subsection{Adaptive Attacks}

 \Cref{alg:tsb-attack} encodes our adaptive Trigger-Scattering Backdoor (\poisonlabel{TSB}) attack.
-The data poisoning attack receives an image $x$, a target label $y_{\text{target}}\in \mathcal{Y}$ and $k$ perceptually distinct, secret trigger patterns as input and returns a poisoned image.
-We distinguish between two cases: The attack adds a single trigger to poisoned samples that are injected before the training of the model (lines 2-4) and multiple triggers on samples used to exploit the backdoor during inference (lines 5-8).
+The data poisoning attack receives an image $x$, a target label $y_{\text{target}}\in \mathcal{Y}$, and $k$ perceptually distinct, secret trigger patterns as input and returns a poisoned image.
+We distinguish between two cases: The attack adds a single trigger to poisoned samples injected before the model's training (lines 2-4) and multiple triggers on samples used to exploit the backdoor during inference (lines 5-8).